kammitama5/kammitama5.github.io/_posts/2018-3-13-Tuesday-March-13th.md

 - I'm helping with the Board of this committee affiliated with a conference I attended last year, and helping a computer scientist with some research that isn't necessarily academic, but is good to just work on in general.
-I like doing that stuff, so I figure why not.
+I like doing that stuff, particularly research in general, so I figure why not.
+  Plus, I could possibly use my Data-wrangling skills to visualize and parse data and analyze content.

 ## Random

 - Someone recruited me for a Clojure job today. lol.
 I don't...write...Clojure.
-  I seem to get the weird ones...Clojure, Scala, Mathematica, Haskell, PureScript...those are the things I seem to get, which is funny.
-Oh, and I got recruited for a robotics gig randomly as well the other day.
+  I seem to get the weird ones...Clojure, Scala, Mathematica, Haskell, PureScript...those are all things I've either been recruited for/ interviewed for, which is funny.
+Oh, and I got recruited for a robotics gig randomly as well the other day (C++/ Python).

 ## I'm really excited